dedale-fet/Distributed-Learning-Toolbox/Distributed Sparce Coupled Dictionary Learning/README.md

 This folder implements the Dedale distributed learning architecture for solving the solving the problem of super-resolution, adhering to a sparse-based machine learning technique (Sparce Coupled Dictionary Learning) over a large-scale training dataset.

-The current version of this module is compliant to the original Python library (for standalone execution over a small number of stacked images) which is available [here](https://github.com/spl-icsforth/SparseCoupledDictionaryLearning).
+The current version of this module is compliant to the original Python library (for standalone execution over a small input of training samples) which is available [here](https://github.com/spl-icsforth/SparseCoupledDictionaryLearning).

 ## Prerequisities and dependencies